andelacolak/Turney-algorithm---sentiment-analysis/README.md

 The question is: <b>"Is the search still relevant?"</b>
 As we increased x (the phrase AROUND (x) word), there is a high chance of including words not coresponding phrase.
 However, the corpus we search by external search engines consists of data completely unrelated to the subject of our test corpus, so we have to insist on a relatively small x value.<br>
 In this project, all the data we search are closely related to the subject of our test corpus so we can sacrifice distance from words without the loss of meaning.
 We can easily search for the probability that a phrase appears in the same critique as the word "great" or "poor".<br>
 It would be ideal to search a large amount of relevant reviews (millions of data) to maximize the performance of the project.
 In the original version of the Turney algorithm applied to the same corpus, the accuracy of the algorithm is 66%, while in this project is 63%.
-We can conclude that we have not lose much of accuracy using an internal search engine.
+We can conclude that we have not lost much of accuracy using an internal search engine.
-For the future, it would be interesting to see larger internal corpses in order to evaluate their accuracy and determine whether this way can get more relevant results using Turney's algorithm.
+For the future, it would be interesting to see larger internal corpuses in order to evaluate their accuracy and determine whether this way can get more relevant results using Turney's algorithm.
 </p>